This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Annealing – 11”.

 5. During full annealing of steel, the component needs to be held above lower or higher critical temperature for _____ per cm of the thickness.

 b) 13 min

 d) 25 min

-Explanation: The steel component should be held at the temperature as described in previous question for a definite holding (soaking) period of at least 20 minutes per cm of the thick section to assure equalization of temperature throughout the cross-section of the component and complete austenization.
+Explanation: The steel component to above upper critical temperature for a definite holding (soaking) period of at least 20 minutes per cm of the thick section to assure equalization of temperature throughout the cross-section of the component and complete austenization.

 6. In the final stage of full annealing, a steel component is cooled _____